 Since 2012, The HealthPath Foundation of Ohio’s Community Connections initiative has helped lay the groundwork for helping bring community partners together to improve health.
 Changes in health and healthy behaviors rely on solutions built upon the strengths and needs of the people living in the community.

 HealthPath has chosen to support community residents as they identify the changes they want to see and work to reach their goals.
 We will be awarding two year grants to communities working to achieve Cavity-Free Kids, Healthy Ohioans, and Age-Friendly Communities.

-HealthPath will launch the 2020 round of Community Connections in late 2019.
-We will release the RFP in November, hold the pre-application workshop in January, and accept proposals through February.
+HealthPath will launch the 2020 round of Community Connections in early 2020.
+We will release the RFP in February, hold in-person pre-application workshops in March, and accept proposals through April.
 Please join our mailing list to be notified of this and other funding opportunities.

 What "Community-Driven" Means to HealthPath